renpy/renpy/sphinx/source/testcases.rst

 a random position within it is chosen instead.
 To that end, things like focus_mask are taken into account.

 If a pattern is given and if it does not resolve to a target at the time when the clause using it executes, an exception is raised (terminating the test).
+To test whether a given pattern resolves to a target at a given time, the readiness condition of a string expression clause can be evaluated inside an if statement.